vanus-labs/docs/content/cloud-docs/source/labeling/setup.md

 **Perform the following steps to configure your labeling Source:**

-# Step 1: Create your connection in Vanus Cloud
+# Create your connection in Vanus Cloud

 ![img.png](images/name%20connection.png)